ycpcs/cs400-fall2022-RT/index.md

 -->

+* 9-29-22: Assignment 6 (Milestone 2 Presentation & Demo) has been moved to 11:00am, Wednesday, 11-16-22, with presentation during class **(includes video demonstration of appointment operation of Radio Telescope at John C. Rudy Park)**

 * 9-29-22: Mid-Semester Peer Evals are due Saturday, 10-29-22 by Noon, via email in PDF form

 * 9-29-22: Assignment 5 (Milestone 1 Presentation & Demo) is due 11:00am, Wednesday, 10-26-22, with presentation during class **(includes installation & video demonstration of manual operation of Radio Telescope at John C. Rudy Park)**